Junjiequan/projects/README.md

 <br>

 ## 3rd month of self teaching front end :)
-I only make stuff that I feel proud of.
+I only make stuff that I feel proud of 😉

 ## Frontend Mentor challenge